peterheard01/logic-room/_posts/how-to-architect-enterprise-single-page-applications-part-1/2017-5-25-how-to-architect-enterprise-single-page-applications-part1.md

 The code above has

-1. The view rendering responsility in the view
+1. The view rendering responsibility in the view
 2. The data manipulation responsibility in the view

 As we have seen before we will forever be chasing our tail with this design because now we can never re-use the logic that handles the data.
 Can we do better?
 I believe we can and it starts by separating responsibilities.